 Green fluorescent protein (GFP) is a 27 kDa monomeric protein, isolated from the jellyfish Aequorea Victoria that auto-catalytically forms a fluorescent pigment.
 GFP is a versatile marker for monitoring physiological processes, visualizing protein localization, and detecting transgenic expression.
 GFP is also a powerful research tool for assessing gene expression and subcellular protein distribution in fixed or living cells.
 GFP brightly fluoresces green (peak emission 508nm) in a stable, species independent manner when exposed to UV or blue light (395nm) making it ideal as a marker for use in a variety of applications such as fluorescence microscopy, cytometry, tagging fusion proteins, and assaying transcriptional regulation from gene promoters in vivo.
 Our anti-GFP antibodies are highly specific; react only with the intended target and in so doing contribute to low background signal and increased signal to noise ratio.
 All our anti-GFP antibody conjugates are suited for detection of native GFP, GFP variants, and most GFP fusion proteins by western blot analysis and immunocytochemistry.

-Alexa Fluor 488 dye was conjugated to two independent lots of GFP Rabbit IgG Polyclonal antibody resulting in Alexa Fluor 488 (Cat.
+Alexa Fluor 488 dye was conjugated to two independent lots of GFP Rabbit IgG Polyclonal antibody resulting in GFP Polyclonal Antibody, Alexa Fluor 488 (Cat.
 No. A-21311).
 U2OS cells were transduced with CellLight Mitochondria-GFP, BacMam 2.0 (Cat.
 No. C10508).
-After an overnight incubation the cells with treated with fixation and then permeablized.
+After an overnight incubation the cells with treated with fixation and then permeabilized.
 GFP molecules were detected by the addition of GFP Polyclonal Antibody, Alexa Fluor 488 (Cat.
 No. A-21311).
 Texas Red-X phalloidin (Cat.
 No. T7471) was added to detect actin.
-Hoechst 33342 (Cat.
+Hoechst 33342, Trihydrochloride, Trihydrate (Cat.
 No. H3570) was used as a nuclear counterstain.